- Eat healthy meals and get plenty of rest.

 What if I have class during meals?

 Food is the fuel your brain needs to help you think, so make time to eat.
 If you skip a meal, you may have trouble concentrating, get a headache, or feel like you didn’t get very much out of your class.
-Even if you can’t sit down for a full meal, pack a healthy portable snack such as fruit, trail mix, a granola or energy bar, or a sandwich.
+Even if you can’t sit down for a full meal, pack a healthy portable snack such as fruit and a granola or energy bar, trail mix, or a sandwich.
 Sometimes dining halls will offer sandwich ingredients at breakfast or boxed lunches if you are unable to make it to a dining hall during lunch.

 How can I maintain good nutrition?

 Try to eat a variety of foods and don’t skip meals.
-To get the most out of your meals, eat a balance of lean protein, high fiber carbohydrates, and healthy fats such as oils, nuts, and fish.
+To get the most out of your meals, eat a balance of lean protein, whole grain carbohydrates, and healthy fats such as oils, nuts, and fish.
 The table below provides suggestions of foods to choose at meal times.

 |Fried foods||Grilled or baked foods|